jmarshrossney/vicsek/README.md

 # Vicsek

-An implementation of the 2-dimensional Vicsek model<sup>1</sup> of interacting self-propelled particles, written in Python.
+An implementation of the two-dimensional Vicsek model<sup>1</sup> of interacting self-propelled particles.

-Originally written in Python 2 as part of an undergraduate group project.
-Recently updated to Python 3 and completely reformulated because people had actually been forking some embaressingly shit code for their projects and I felt very guilty.
+Originally written in Python 2 as part of an undergraduate group project back in 2017.
+Recently updated to Python 3 and completely reformulated because people had actually been forking some embarrassingly shit code for their projects and I felt very guilty.

 Intended to spark joy :)